 THE WOODEN BOATS

-This is the Clubs first Gig built by D & J Currah in 1994 it was acquired by the club in 2010 when we were established having been previously been owned by.
-Zeus until last winter was painted blue however over the winter she was completely stripped, all required repairs completed and repainted in the Club colours of cream and green.
-Brian Nobbs completed this work at his facility near Launceston.
-Though it is our oldest Gig it remains a favourite with our competitive teams.
+This is the Clubs first Gig built by D & J Currah in 1994 it was acquired by the club in 2010 when we were established.
+Though it is our oldest Gig, Zeus remains a favourite with our competitive teams.

 CREAM OF CORNWALL

 The Club commissioned Brian Nobbs to build Cream of Cornwall in 2010.
-Roddas Creamery supported the purchase through a grant and loan and her livery recognises this support.
-She has now been repainted in the Club colours
+Roddas Creamery supported the purchase through a grant and loan.

 THE GRP BOATS

-These boats are both heavier and stronger than their wooden counterparts, which makes then ideal for regular use involving launching and recovery on each occasion
+These boats are both heavier and stronger than their wooden counterparts, which makes them ideal for regular use involving launching and recovery on each occasion

 Purchased in 2013 with money from the Clubs Funds